 If you’re not sure whether mediation is the right approach, contact a trusted attorney as soon as possible.
 Your lawyer can help you determine the best next steps for your divorce — mediation or otherwise.
 If you proceed with mediation, your lawyer can serve as outside counsel and provide a valuable perspective.

-Contact Brown Law Offices, P.A. to learn how a skilled Minnesota attorney’s involvement could improve your prospects in mediation or a collaborative divorce.
+Contact the law firm of Barna, Guzy & Steffen, Ltd. to learn how a skilled Minnesota attorney’s involvement could improve your prospects in mediation or a collaborative divorce.